makrai/notes/palmer10-sem-role-label.md

 * developed in close association with the English Propbank (Palmer+ 2005)
-* core and adjunctive arguments.
-The
+* core and adjunctive arguments
   * core arguments are marked with predicate-specific semantic roles Arg0
   * adjunctive semantic roles are
     * listed in Table 4.1
-    * Most ... are similar to those in the English Propbank, but
+    * Most are similar to those in the English Propbank, but
     * TPC is used to label topics
       * more of a semantic notion and is narrower
       * as a syntactic notion is mostly defined in structural terms
         * either be “base-generated” or
           * labeled TPC in the Chinese Propbank
         * moved to the topic position from its canonical position
           * a core argument to a predicate in the sentence and is labeled with a numbered argument
-* labels are assigned to constituents
+* labels are assigned to constituents.
+There are cases where
-  * cases where
   * multiple constituents in a parse tree receive the same label
     * trace
     * discontinuous argument
-    * Conversely, ... one constituent receives multiple semantic roles from different predicates
+  * Conversely, one constituent receives multiple semantic roles from different predicates

 ### 4.3.2 Semantic Role Labeling for Verbs

 * Commonalities
   * stages:
-    * pruning,
-      * described in Chapter 3, turns out to be straightforward ... for Chinese
+    * pruning (see Chapter 3) turns out to be straightforward for Chinese
     * argument identification, and
     * argument classification
   * subcat
 * Verb classes
-  * Xue (2008) proposed a verb classification scheme based on three dimensions: the number of core arguments, the number of framesets, and syntactic alternation patterns.The
+  * Xue (2008) proposed a verb classification scheme based on three dimensions: the number of core arguments, the number of framesets, and syntactic alternation patterns
   * may or may not have any semantic standing
 * word formation features
-  * e.g. (“become”) in 建成 (“build-become”) adds another argument that is the result of 建 (“build”), which by itself does not take such an argument
+  * eg (“become”) in 建成 (“build-become”) adds another argument that is the result of 建 (“build”), which by itself does not take such an argument
   * Knowing the grammatical/semantic relation between the two components will help predict the arguments for the verb as a whole
-  * features that represent word formation information (e.g., the head, modifier, object, or complement string of a verb) ... achieved modest gains
+  * features that represent word formation information (eg the head, modifier, object, or complement string of a verb) achieved modest gains
   * However, intuitively this is a promising avenue for further exploration
-* syntactic chunks vs. full parses as input is a tradeoff
+* syntactic chunks vs full parses as input: tradeoff
   * Results in the literature are inconclusive

 ### 4.3.3 Semantic Role Labeling for Nouns 70

-* Compared with verbs, however, the distribution of the arguments for nominalized predicates is less uniform
+* the distribution of the arguments for nominalized predicates is less uniform compared with verbs
 * presence or absence of a support verb
   * most common scenario in which a support verb is present is when the nominalized predicate heads an NP that is the syntactic object of this support verb.
-In this case, the arguments can be found both inside and outside the NP headed by the nominalized predicate,
+In this case, the arguments can be found both inside and outside the NP headed by the nominalized predicate
     * whether a verb is a support verb or not often depends on the context,
-      * e.g.  _conduct_
+    * eg  _conduct_
-  * [without] a support verb, generally all of its arguments are realized within the NP of which it is the head
+  * without a support verb, generally all the arguments are realized in the NP of which it is the head
 * features
   * a support verb to a large extent determines whether or not the arguments of a nominalized predicate can occur outside the NP of which it is the head